|

 Quick Release and Break-Away Collars

 A variation on the buckle collar.
 A plastic side-squeeze buckle lets you get the collar on easily.
 This is the type of collar I use on my dogs, for the ease of getting it on and off.
-Break-Away collars are designed with a special release that will fly open if the collar is pulled strongly.
+Break-away collars are designed with a special release that will fly open if the collar is pulled strongly.

-Slip Collars (also known as Chokers or Choke Chains)
+Slip Collars (Chokers or Choke Chains)

 A slip collar can be nylon, cotton, or leather -- not just chain link!
 Each end has an O shaped ring, and the collar loops through one of the rings.
 Traditional training methods suggest using a metal choke chain to correct a dog if it does not obey a command.
 Metal choke chains can cause neck, back, and throat injuries if used improperly.
 A heavier chain does not slide as smoothly as a smaller chain, and chokers should never be used on puppies.